hpesciotti/GeoQuiz/README.md

 - [Gitpod](https://www.gitpod.io): used form coding

-- [GitHub](https://github.com/): to save and store all files for this website
+- [GitHub](https://github.com/): to save and store all files for this web application

 - [Git](https://git-scm.com/): used for version control